 Another useful capability is to be able to chain authentication methods, or - for added complexity and flexibility - entire groups in sequence, perhaps with additional configuration for decision making on the order of authenticators.

-This is makes it even more important to have authentication as a separate function, instead of having clients managing these things for themselves.
+This makes it even more important to have authentication as a separate function, instead of having clients managing these things for themselves.

 Authentication is performed by Authenticators, which are part of an Authentication Profile.
-The authenticators defines allowed authentication methods for the client, and can include rather complex behavior.
+The authenticators define allowed authentication methods for the client, and can include rather complex behavior.
 Each authenticator has its own set of capabilities that is listed on each authenticator’s page.